ab77/netflix-proxy/README.md

 If you have any idea, feel free to fork it and submit your changes back to me.

 ### Donate
-If you find this useful you can make a small donation with [PayPal](https://www.paypal.me/belodetech) or Bitcoin.
+If you find this useful, please feel free to make a small donation with [PayPal](https://www.paypal.me/belodetech) or Bitcoin.

 | Paypal | Bitcoin |
 | ------ | ------- |